 John Travolta – Danny Zuko

-John Travolta, who played heartthrob Danny Zuko and Sandy’s love interest in Grease, is now 67 years old and is still active as ever in the film industry with some new movies in post-production!
+John Travolta, who played heartthrob Danny Zuko and Sandy’s love interest in Grease, is now 68 years old and is still active as ever in the film industry with some new movies in post-production!
 His career really took off after Grease and Saturday Night Fever.
-Recently, John Travolta starred in Gotti and American Crime Story.
-Also, he’s known for an epic mix-up of Idina Menzel‘s name at the 2014 Oscars.
-His life was plagued by grief in 2020 when his wife, actress Kelly Preston, sadly died after a private battle with breast cancer.
+Recently, Travolta starred in the 2019 films Trading Paint, The Poison Rose and The Fanatic, followed in 2022 by Paradise City, in 2023 he’ll be seen in American Metal and currently in post-production is Cash Out.
+In 2020, he starred in the series Die Hart.
+His life has also been plagued by grief: in 2009 his son, Jett, died at age 16; and in 2020 his wife, actress Kelly Preston, sadly died after a private battle with breast cancer.

 Olivia Newton-John – Sandy Olsson

 Olivia Newton-John played the goodie two shoes turned blonde bombshell, Sandy Olsson.
-She is currently 73 years old and continues to sing and act on TV series and other people’s albums.
 At the time of filming Grease, Olivia was in the midst of her successful singing career.
 Producers wrote the song “Hopeless Devoted To You” in order to give her a big ballad for the film.
 She has released 15 albums post-Grease, the most recent being 2012’s This Christmas, which she sang on with John Travolta.
 In 2014 she had a residency at the Flamingo Las Vegas and in 2015 she was a guest judge on RuPaul’s Drag Race.
 We most recently saw her in The Very Excellent Mr. Dundee back in 2020.
+Sadly, ONJ lost her battle to cancer in August 2022 at the age of 73.

 Stockard Channing – Rizzo